 Time-series go up to year 2015 when available (the latest year available is subject to availability of underlying product-based annual trade statistics).

 Further information can be found in BTDIxE documentation (subject to revision).

-The industry list presented is based on ISIC classification and is compatible with other OECD data sets such as the STAN Database for Industrial Analysis, the ANBERD Database on Research & Development Expenditures in Industry and the Input-Output Tables.
+The industry list presented is based on ISIC classification and is compatible with other OECD data sets such as the STAN Database for Structural Analysis, the Input-Output Tables and the ANBERD Database on Research & Development Expenditures in Industry.